DuendeSoftware/docs.duendesoftware.com/IdentityServer/v6/docs/content/quickstarts/1_client_credentials.md

 {{% notice note %}}

-The protocol used in this Template is *https* and the port is set to 5001 when running on Kestrel or a random one on IISExpress.
-You can change that in the *Properties\launchSettings.json* file.
+The protocol used in this template is *https* and the port is set to 5001.
+You can change the port in the *Properties\launchSettings.json* file.
 For production scenarios you should always use *https*.

 {{% /notice %}}